frederic-perez/AmE-dictionary/dictionary.md

 __lampooned__
 __landfill__ :two: :shit:
 __lanky__
-__larceny__ :two: :shit:
+__larceny__ :three: :shit:
-__larger-than-life__
-__larger-than-life__ :two: More interesting and more exciting than an ordinary person or thing. _He may not live like a rock star, but in the eyes of his fans he's larger than life.
+__larger-than-life__ :three: More interesting and more exciting than an ordinary person or thing. _He may not live like a rock star, but in the eyes of his fans he's larger than life.
 You have to be bigger than life to make it in Times Square, and this restaurant wasn't._
 __lash out__
 __last → next to last__
 __latchkey__